Dynamics of opinion polarization: Modelling framework

 \eqref{eq:gfj} in Table~\ref{tab:fj_family} corresponds to the more general version of the model originally proposed by Friedkin and Johnsen~\cite{friedkin1990social}.
 The outermost weighted average depends on parameter $\lambda_i$, corresponding to the \emph{susceptibility} of node $i$ to the opinions of other nodes.
 The innermost weighted average depends on the \emph{influence} $w_{ij}$ that node $j$ exerts on node $i$.
 Two main mechanisms are at play here: \emph{anchoring}, to the node $i$'s internal opinion $s_i$, and variable \emph{susceptibility} $\lambda_i$, to other nodes' opinions.
 Nodes with zero susceptibility value are \emph{stubborn} nodes and they never change their opinion.
 A common matrix-formulation of the model is the following:

 where $\Lambda$ is a diagonal matrix containing the susceptibility values $\lambda_{i}$, while $W$ is the influence matrix.
 Note that the opinion of a node $i$ depends both on its initial prejudice $s_i$ (by a weight $1-\lambda_i$) and on its current opinion (by a weight $\lambda_i w_{ii}$).
-The only case in which this does not happen is when the node is stubborn ($\lambda_i = 1$) or when $w_{ii}=0$. $\Lambda$ and $W$ are sometimes coupled via the condition $1 - \lambda_i = w_{ii}$~\cite{Proskurnikov2017}, however we do not make this assumption here.
+The only case in which this does not happen is when the node is stubborn ($\lambda_i = 0$) or when $w_{ii}=0$. $\Lambda$ and $W$ are sometimes coupled via the condition $1 - \lambda_i = w_{ii}$~\cite{proskurnikov2017tutorial}, however we do not make this assumption here.
 The conditions under which the gFJ model achieves convergence and consensus have been thoroughly studied in the related literature~\cite{Friedkin2015,parsegov2016novel,proskurnikov2017tutorial}.
-A sufficient condition for convergence~\cite{proskurnikov2018dynamics} is reported below, which we will use often in the rest of the paper. \begin{theorem}[Sufficient condition for the gFJ] If $\Lambda W$ is stable, the gFJ model is convergent and its only stationary point $\bm{z}$ (i.e., steady-state solution) is given by the following:
+A sufficient condition for convergence~\cite{proskurnikov2018dynamics} is reported below, which we will use often in the rest of the paper. \begin{theorem}[Sufficient condition for the gFJ] If $\Lambda W$ is stable (i.e., has eigenvalues inside the open unit circle $\{z\in \mathbf{C}: |z|<1\}$), the gFJ model is convergent and its only stationary point $\bm{z}$ (i.e., steady-state solution) is given by the following:

 \end{theorem}

 We refer the reader to the SI Appendix for a brief summary of the main findings on the topic of opinion convergence.